openlab-at-city-tech/openlab/wp-content/plugins/download-monitor/readme.txt

 * Member only downloads, requires users to be logged in to download your files.
 * Customisable endpoints for showing pretty download links.

+Download Monitor has been featured on the websites of some of the most popular and leading businesses in the WordPress ecosystem, such as WPBeginner, Pagely, Jilt, WP Fusion & Kinsta.

 > #### Download Monitor Extensions
 > Extend the core Download Monitor plugin with it's powerful extensions.